Tamara Saviano lays bare the complexity of family ties—both those that bind and those that break—in uplifting memoir

 Foreword by Kris Kristofferson

-Autographed copies available for pre-sale now at tamarasaviano.com
+Autographed copies available at the store

 Tamara Saviano has achieved remarkable happiness in the music industry.
 The Music City resident works with legendary songwriters (Guy Clark, Kris Kristofferson) and produces celebrated tribute albums (This One’s for Him: A Tribute to Guy Clark, 2012’s Americana Music Association’s Album of the Year).
 She’s won a Grammy (Beautiful Dreamer: The Songs of Stephen Foster).
 She’s been a well-known music journalist (Country Music Magazine) and television producer (Great American Country).
 Right now Saviano is deep into writing an in-depth biography of Guy Clark.
 Her life is good.

 It was not always the case.
-The 52-year-old Wisconsin native worked though chaos and sorrow on her way to personal and professional fulfillment.
+The 53-year-old Wisconsin native worked though chaos and sorrow on her way to personal and professional fulfillment.
 Featuring a foreword by Kristofferson, The Most Beautiful Girl tells Saviano’s story, a heartbreaking yet uplifting memoir of a daughter, her father, and the healing power of music.